 What is Common Ground?

-We are a network of facilitators trained in an anti-bias educational program that promotes cultural awareness and combats discrimination.
-We are seeking to heal and protect our campus and community from past, present and future acts of discrimination and prejudice.
-We do this through education and awareness and by connecting students, faculty and staff and community members in intercultural dialogue and introspective activities.
+We are a network of facilitators trained in an bias awareness educational program that promotes recognizing one’s own identity and understanding the challenges of others and combats discrimination from the micro to the macro level.
+We seek to heal and protect our campus and community from past, present and future acts of discrimination and prejudice.
+We do this through education and awareness and by connecting students, faculty and staff and community members in interactive and introspective activities.

 History of Common Ground

-Created in the academic year 2007-08 as a program called Code Red, Common Ground is funded and supported by staff members from the Division of Student Affairs.
-We served a total of 1,228 individuals in the Academic Year 2008-2009 — a 71% increase from our first year on campus and even more in 2009-10.
+Created in the academic year 2007-08 the program was initially called Code Red, standing for Campus of Difference Education Network (the word “red” meaning network in Spanish) Common Ground is a part of the Division of Student Affairs.
+Since its beginning we have trained over 270 members of our campus community to be facilitators and have served thousands of students, staff and faculty with our programming.
 We are making great progress toward celebrating our truly multicultural community and equitable society here at Fort Lewis College.

 Fort Lewis College does not discriminate on the basis of race, age, color, religion, national origin, gender, disability, sexual orientation, gender identity, gender expression, political beliefs, or veteran status.
 Accordingly, equal opportunity for employment, admission, and education shall be extended to all persons.
 The College shall promote equal opportunity, equal treatment, and affirmative action efforts to increase the diversity of students, faculty, and staff.

 Common Ground seeks to heal and protect our campus and community from past, present and future acts of discrimination through education, dialogue and introspective activities, creating awareness.